 My grandson will be eight years old soon.
 It has been too long since I have written about him to encourage other grandparents that Down Syndrome is not a negative in one’s life.
 It is a beautiful life but sometimes life also gets in the way.

-Still Mr. Incredible in my book, Marty faces challenges with determination; he loves with his entire heart, he is a learner yet he is not a language user.
-But he speaks in other ways. and he knows how to work every technical gizmo in his home.
-He wins hearts with his smile and knows how to make a person laugh.
-To include others, he motions to come with me and shows you what you need.
+Still Mr. Incredible in my book, Marty faces challenges with a rugged determination; he loves with his entire heart, he is a learner yet he is not a language user.
+But he speaks in other ways–mainly through his heart, sign language and a glance and smile.
+He knows how to work every technical gizmo in his home.
+He wins hearts with his dimples and knows how to make a person laugh.
+To include others, he motions to come with me and he shows you what you need.
+He finds his own way.

 It has been a long time, since I have written of my grandson Marty who has DS.
 Life just gets in the way:) Marty is in school now, first grade!!
 He is writing his name!!
 Using scissors!!
 Spelling!!
 Though still not completely verbal, he has many tools he uses to communicate.
 There is a binder sorted by word types and topics he used last year.
 He loves technology so the communication tool this year is right up his alley.
 It is an upgrade from the binder but still using the layering of word types and pictures.
 (Pictures of Marty and family members can be added.)
 He still relies mainly on vocal sounds which is great.
 Hope is that the Karaoke machine he received at Christmas will exercise his vocal chords and encourage practice of sounds.
 He loves to help vacuum, so he got a small vacuum cleaner too.
 He loves his family so completely but sometimes likes to admonish his brother or sister for a wrongdoing.
 I still love that he greets me with a palm up and a shout of MAH!
 Such a treasure!!
 If you have a grandchild with down syndrome do not be afraid, do not worry too much, just love and watch the growth and progress they make at their own speed.